-

 Last updated on

-The documents that have to be submitted, depend on the country where you and/or your child are born.
+The documents that you must submit depend on the country where you and/or your child are born.

 You are Belgian and were born in Belgium